Terms of Business

 Arrangements for payment for the above services will be agreed with you at the time of subscription.

-Fees are set at £20pm per member with a maximum of £60 per month for larger firms where there are more than 3 members.
+Fees are set at £27pm per member with a maximum of £138 per month including VAT for larger firms where there are more individuals wanting to join as members.

 Termination of this Agreement